10YPP steps for schools

 - boiler and heating.

-Some additional specialist reports required may be funded by the Ministry.
 If a report is outside of the scope of the 10YPP the cost will be a school operational cost, recoverable from any resulting projects.

 The 10YPP consultant uses the information from the specialist reports and the physical assessment to create an initial 10-year forecast of the costs of maintaining the school’s buildings and facilities.